 If you see this after your page is loaded completely, leafletJS files are missing.

-Unfortunately the events in 2015 show that at least a part of humankind has managed to go backwards in its development by many millenia.
+Unfortunately the events in 2015 show that at least a part of humankind has managed to go backward in its development by many millennia.
 Palmyra has been invaded by ISIS and the unique cultural heritage was deliberately eliminated.
 These are dark times in this part of the world.

-Palmyra is very old settlement which developed in oasis in the central part of Syrian Desert.
-No one can tell when it was established – but first time in written sources it was mentioned sometimes around 1800 BC on clay tablets found in another ancient city – Mari.
+Palmyra is a very old settlement that developed in an oasis in the central part of the Syrian Desert.
+No one can tell when it was established – but the first time in written sources it was mentioned sometime around 1800 BC on clay tablets found in another ancient city – Mari.

-Oldest known inhabitants of the city were Aramaic people and the original name of city – Tadmor – in Aramaic means "undefeatable town".
-Current name – Palmyra – might originate from Greek language, but its origin is unclear.
+Oldest known inhabitants of the city were Aramaic people and the original name of the city – Tadmor – in Aramaic means "undefeatable town".
+The current name – Palmyra – might originate from the Greek language, but its origin is unclear.